carpentries-incubator/ml4bio-workshop/_episodes/06-choosing-model.md

 </p>

 Thus, accuracy is defined as $$\frac{TP + TN}{TP+FP+TN+FN}$$
-_Comment: We need to debug equations.
-Testing with this one first._

 We can see accuracy as estimating the answer to the question _How likely is our classifier to get a single instance right?_ However, for many models this might not be the right question.